Otman Bakkal

-Otman Bakkal (born 27 February 1985) is a Dutch retired international footballer who played as an attacking midfielder.
+Otman Bakkal (born 27 February 1985) is a Dutch former professional footballer who played as an attacking midfielder.

 He began his career at PSV, and was loaned to Den Bosch, Eindhoven, Twente and Feyenoord.
 After making a permanent move to Dynamo Moscow in the summer of 2012, he returned to Feyenoord one year later.
+A youth international for the Netherlands, he gained one cap for the senior team in 2009.

 Club career

-Otman Bakkal made his senior debut for PSV during the 2003–04 season in a 3–0 win over Auxerre.
+Bakkal made his senior debut for PSV during the 2003–04 season in a 3–0 UEFA Cup win over Auxerre.
 Three days later, on 28 March 2004, he made his league debut and the first senior start of his career in a 3–1 loss against Willem II.
-He signed a new three-year deal with PSV in May of that year.
+He signed a new three-year deal with PSV in May 2004.

 Over the next three seasons, Bakkal would not get any playing time at PSV.
-Instead, he was loaned out to FC Den Bosch, FC Eindhoven and FC Twente.
+Instead, he was loaned out to Den Bosch, Eindhoven and Twente.

 Following the 2006–07 season, Bakkal re-joined PSV and saw regular first-team action.
 In November 2010, he was bitten in the shoulder by Luis Suárez during a 0–0 draw against Ajax.
 That incident caused Suárez to be suspended for seven games.

 During the 2010–11 season, Bakkal was loaned to Feyenoord, having lost any expectation of regular playing time with PSV.
 He displayed impressive form and drew the interest of Premier League side Swansea City.
 Instead, he joined Russian club Dynamo Moscow for the 2012–13 season.

-A year after leaving Holland for Russia, Bakkal returned to the Eredivisie to sign for former loan club Feyenoord, signing a one-year contract running until 30 June 2014.
+A year after leaving the Netherlands for Russia, Bakkal returned to the Eredivisie to sign for former loan club Feyenoord, signing a one-year contract running until 30 June 2014.
 At the end of the 2013–14 season, his contract was subsequently allowed to expire.

-In March 2016 Bakkal announced he was not looking for a new club anymore after two years as a free agent.
+In March 2016, Bakkal announced he was not looking for a new club anymore after two years as a free agent, effectively retiring from football.